 Logan Stone has evolved since 1986 with Boyd Gross joining the small team in 1989 and becoming a Director in 1992 and Frank Spencer joining the team in 1993 and becoming a Director in 1995.
 Jay Sorensen, who joined the firm from university in 2008, became a director in June 2015.

-The Logan Stone team now comprises 7 Registered Valuers, a management accountant and our key support team.
+The Logan Stone team now comprises 4 Registered Valuers, 2 Graduate Valuers and a management accountant and our key support team.

 During the journey we and our clients have benefited from other key staff who have moved on to new challenges and experiences both within New Zealand and Overseas.
 Logan Stone is proud of its record in training graduates and providing a pathway to Registered status.